mthlpbs/ALT-Code-Gboard-Dictionary/README.md

 ## License 📝

 This project is licensed under the Unlicense license.
 This means you can use it for any purpose, without any restrictions or obligations.

+## How to contribute

+If you want to contribute to this project, you are welcome to do so.
+Here are some steps you can follow:

+1. Fork this repository and clone it to your local machine.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a descriptive message.
+4. Push your branch to your forked repository.
+5. Create a pull request from your branch to the main branch of this repository.
+6. Wait for the review and feedback.